Inclined Quadrotor Landing using Deep Reinforcement Learning: Training Deep Reinforcement Learning Policies

 \subsection{Inclined Landing}

-The inclined landing is trained in the $xz$-plane, using the following states and actions:
+To keep the state dimensions small and the DRL problem tractable, the inclined landing is trained in the $xz$-plane, representing the three-dimensional model restricted to a two-dimensional plane.
+The states and actions used are :

 For the sake of brevity, in the sequel, we refer to $s_{2d}$ and $a_{2d}$ by $s$ and $a$, respectively.
 Because the quadrotor is under-actuated, an initial swinging motion away from the landing location is required for some initial conditions.
-This characteristic is incompatible with the bias a Euclidean distance based reward like the one in \eqref{eq:euclideanreward} generates.
-The reward function used for inclined landing is therefore a sparse reward defined as follows:
+This characteristic is incompatible with the bias of a Euclidean distance based reward like the one in \eqref{eq:euclideanreward} generates.
+The reward function used for the inclined landing is therefore a sparse reward defined as follows:

 Here $S_{g} = \{s \;\vert\; |s_i - s_{g,i}| < \delta_{g,i}, \, \forall i \}$ is the set of goal states, defined as a hyperbox around the landing attitude.
-The goal threshold vector $\delta_{g}$ defines the desired landing tolerance and it is set by the user.
+The goal threshold vector $\delta_{g}$ defines the desired landing tolerance around the goal state $s_{g,i}$ and is set by the user.
 The landing platform itself is an obstacle associated with a set of obstacle states $S_{o}$ and a penalty $\beta$, and $S_{b}$ represents the set of states close to the state space boundaries.

-The use of a sparse reward requires extensive exploration in order to receive a non-negative reward and leads to prolonged training.
-We introduce the following curriculum learning \cite{curriculum} procedure to speed up the training: \begin{itemize} \item The training starts without a landing platform and with a horizontal goal state.
+The use of a sparse reward requires extensive exploration to receive a non-negative reward and often leads to prolonged or unsuccessful training.
+We introduce the following curriculum learning \cite{curriculum} procedure to speed up the training and achieve convergence: \begin{itemize} \item The training starts without a landing platform and with a horizontal goal state.
 Only once the quadrotor reliably reaches the horizontal goal, we begin slightly tilting the goal position after each episode.
 Finally, the landing platform is introduced into the environment, see \figref{fig:progressions}. \item We initialize simulations near the goal state and with each episode expand the set of initial positions.
 This eliminates the need for exploration by letting the non-negative rewards propagate throughout the value network at the beginning of training. \item We start with a large goal hyperbox $S_{g}$ and as the training progresses, the hyperbox is gradually reduced to its desired size.

 \end{itemize} This learning curriculum requires an on-policy learning algorithm, such as PPO.
 Off-policy replay buffers would inevitably contain samples representing goals that are no longer relevant.
 In our experience, off-policy algorithms TD3 and SAC cannot keep up with the curriculum.
 The policy network architecture is similar to the one used for set-point tracking.
 The input and output layers for inclined landing are the state and action vectors in \eqref{eq:2dvectorsim}.